Why Summit Hotel Properties Inc. (INN)’s Most Recent Report Reveals Some Hints About Its Future

 Is It Worth Investing in Summit Hotel Properties Inc. (NYSE :INN) Right Now?

-The average price from analysts is $7.92, which is -$0.1 below the current price.
-INN currently public float of 103.10M and currently shorts hold a 1.42% ratio of that float.
-Today, the average trading volume of INN was 772.73K shares.
+The average price from analysts is $8.25, which is $0.69 above the current price.
+INN currently public float of 103.10M and currently shorts hold a 1.66% ratio of that float.
+Today, the average trading volume of INN was 827.39K shares.

 INN’s Market Performance